12-24 months| Credit Hours: Varies

 - Objectives Jump to content

-Students who hold a master's degree in any field from a regionally accredited institution may apply for admission to the School Library Media Certification program.
-The number of hours required to complete the program depends on the prior educational background of the student.
-Students exit the program eligible for S-5 level certification in School Library Media (after also passing the GACE Media Specialist content exam).
+Prospective students who hold a master's degree in any field from a regionally accredited institution may apply for admission to the School Library Media Non-Degree Certification program.
+The number of hours required to complete the program depends upon the prior educational background of the student.
+Students exit the program eligible for GaPSC level 5 Standard Professional Media Specialist certification (after passing the GACE Media Specialist content exam).

 Method of Delivery